verbb/formie/docs/integrations/webhooks.md

 There are 2 types of Webhooks Formie provides.

 ## Webhook
-A general-purpose webhook can be use to send any URL you provide with the payload of content.
-This can be use to POST-forward content to a URL you choose.
+A general-purpose webhook can be used to send any URL you provide with the payload of content.
+This can be used to POST-forward content to a URL you choose.

 ### Step 1.
 Create the Integration
 1. Navigate to **Formie** → **Settings** → **Webhooks**.